Research Program Unit Coordinator Guidelines

 To be eligible for the program, a student must

-- be currently enrolled in an undergraduate, honours or postgraduate coursework program at UQ; and
+- be currently enrolled in an undergraduate, honours or postgraduate coursework program at UQ at the time of application; and

-- maintain ongoing enrolment in a program of study at UQ for the entirety of the summer or winter research program; and
+- maintain ongoing enrolment in a program of study at UQ for the entirety of the Research Experience Program; and

 - be studying for a degree relevant to the research discipline; and

-- have a high level of academic achievement during their undergraduate degree; and
+- have a high level of academic achievement during their undergraduate degree.

 Things to consider about graduating students